myawesomehub/connectME/README.md

+# WHY ?
+I have created this project just to practive how I can connect my MySQL database with my NodeJS App .
+Latter anyone or me can use this project to integrate in their Mobile app or web app .

 # Codes Samples
 1. First I am importing the modules .
 Using faker for some fake emails and dates and mysql2 to allow our app to communicate with database .
 ```